polterguy/phosphorusfive/core/p5.ajax/README.md

 ## JSON

 p5.ajax uses JSON internally to return updates back to the client.
-This means, that among other things, it rarely needs to re-render your controls, using "partial rendering".
-You can also inject any new control, in a postback or Ajax callback, at any position in your page, as long as its parent control, is of type "Container", and you use the apropriate factory method to create your controls.
+This means, that among other things, it rarely needs to re-render your controls, using _"partial rendering"_.
+You can also inject any new control, in a postback or Ajax callback, at any position in your page, as long as its parent control, is of type `Container`, and you use the appropriate factory method to create your controls.

-The JSON parts of p5.ajax, means that the bandwidth consumption when consuming the library, is ridiculously small, compared to frameworks built around "partial rendering", which requires some portion of the page, to be partially re-rendered.
+The JSON parts of p5.ajax, means that the bandwidth consumption when consuming the library, is ridiculously small, compared to frameworks built around _"partial rendering"_, which requires some portion of the page, to be partially re-rendered.

-This also makes the client-side JavaScript parts of P5 tiny compared to other Ajax "frameworks".
+This also makes the client-side JavaScript parts of P5 tiny compared to other Ajax frameworks.
-In its release build, minified and GZipped, the entire JavaScript parts in p5.ajax, is actually ~5KB.
+In its release build, minified and GZipped, the entire JavaScript parts in p5.ajax, is actually less than 3KB in total.

 ## ViewState

-The ViewState is "bye, bye" in p5.ajax.
+The ViewState is bye, bye in p5.ajax.
 Or rather, to be accurate, it is kept, but on the server.
-This means that the amount of data sent back and forth between your clients and server, is probably less than a fraction of what you are used to from other Ajax frameworks, such as ASP.NET Ajax, and similar frameworks.
+This means that the amount of data sent back and forth between your clients and your server, is probably less than a fraction of that which you are used to from other Ajax frameworks, such as ASP.NET Ajax, and similar frameworks.

-The above comes with some consequences though, which is that the memory consumption on the server, increases for each session object that connects to it simultaneously.
+The above comes with some consequences though, which is that the resource consumption on the server, increases for each session object that connects to it simultaneously.
+To prevent a single client from exhausting your server's resources entirely, p5.ajax stores only the last 5 used ViewState page objects per session.

-Out of the box, without tweaking the library, this means that it is best suited for building web apps, where you don't have an extreme amount of simultaneously users.
+Out of the box, without tweaking the library, this means that it is best suited for building single page web _"apps"_, where you don't have an extreme amount of simultaneous users, and most users would only request one or two pages at the same time.
 As a general rule, I'd suggest using p5.ajax for building enterprise apps, without too many simultaneous users, and not for instance; Social media websites, such as Facebook or Twitter, for the above mentioned reasons.

 Another consequence, is that (by default), only 5 simultaneous tabs are tolerated at the same time, for each session object.
-If the user opens up a sixth tab, and/or refreshes one of his pages more than 5 times, then the "oldest" ViewState key is invalidated, and the next Ajax request towards the server, will be rejected, from that page, due to a non-valid ViewState lookup.
-If this was not the case, a single session (user), could exhaust your server's memory, simply by refreshing his webpage, thousands of times.
+If the user opens up a sixth tab, and/or refreshes one of his pages more than 5 times, then the _"oldest"_ ViewState key is invalidated, and the next Ajax request towards the server, with this key, will be rejected, due to a non-valid ViewState lookup.
+If this was not the case, a single session (user), could exhaust your server's resources entirely, by simply refreshing his webpage, thousands of times.

 Have this in mind as you do your p5.ajax development.
 The library is best suited for